 Want to host a shindig for 30?
 How about 300?
-We asked four of our area’s most-sought-after party planners for tips on entertaining at home in high style.
+We asked four party planners for tips on entertaining at home in high style.

 Once an event planner for large-scale corporate events and trade shows, Maria Cooke Baer began helping friends plan their own weddings in 2000.
 That hobby eventually became her vocation.
 In 2009, she made it official and joined forces with partner Kelly Seizert to open a studio in Old Town Alexandria.
 Today, they consult with couples to plan weddings for anywhere from three to 450 guests.

-Street Cred: Ritzy Bee has planned weddings and social events for clients ranging from Nats baseball players to the president of the United States (Baer led the design team for the decoration of the White House’s Grand Foyer this past Christmas).
+Street Cred: Ritzy Bee has planned weddings and social events for clients ranging from Nats baseball players to the president of the United States (Baer led the design team for the decoration of the White House’s Grand Foyer during the 2012 Christmas season).
 She and Seizert recently co-authored a wedding planner and keepsake book for Southern Living, in which several of their weddings are featured.

 Her House: Baer lives in Arlington’s Donaldson Run neighborhood with her husband, Josh, and his 6-year-old daughter.
 Their house, designed and built by Len Matthews of M4 Builders, features an open interior that’s flooded with natural light from three exposures.
 The first floor is awash in textured neutrals with strategic pops of color.

 Entertaining Philosophy: Less is more.
 “If you keep it simple and do everything well, your guests won’t know what’s missing,” she advises.
 “If you’re having an amazing meal and you’ve given them a beautiful room to look at, they’re not going to notice that you didn’t give them a party favor.”